wexample/wex/.wex/doc/migration/migration.md

 The migration process follows these steps:

-1. Compare directories and files structure between v5 and v6
+1. Compare directories and files structure between wex-5 and wex-6
 2. Identify and prioritize core functionalities
 3. Migrate core features from v5 to v6 with improvements
-4. When possible, backport v6 improvements to v5
+4. Let the user remove migrated changes from wex-5
+5. Once everything migrated wex-5 should be empty

 This parallel development approach allows for continuous improvement of both versions while ensuring a smooth transition to v6.